LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/forminator/readme.txt

 You don’t want your inbox flooded with a bunch of form spam.
 Google ReCAPTCHA is free with Forminator.
 Now you can stop the crazy bots without making it hard on your visitors.
 No more hard to read random phrases.

+### Antispam Features

+Protect your forms with built-in antispam tools like reCAPTCHA, hCaptcha, and Cloudflare Turnstile.
+You can also allow or block specific email addresses, domains, or TLDs using customizable email filters.

+### Cloud and Preset Templates

+Jumpstart form creation with Preset Templates, or save time by reusing your own custom forms across sites using Cloud Templates synced through the HUB.

 ### Collect, Track and GDPR Ready

 Forminator stores and organizes submissions so you can sort, analyze and manage responses – of course, all while making it super easy to comply with the GDPR and other legal privacy policies.